Find the correct AWG wire gauge size for your current load and run length

-Yes!
-In guest mode, you can export your calculations to JSON format.
-Sign in is required for PDF and CSV export.
-Click the export button to download your results.
-This is perfect for record-keeping, sharing with others, or importing into other tools.
+Yes.
+In guest mode you can export your calculations to JSON.
+Signing in adds PDF and CSV export.
+Click the export button to download your results — useful for record-keeping, sharing, or importing into other tools.

-Yes!
-Your calculation history is automatically saved.
-Guest users can save up to 50 calculations per workspace locally.
-Sign in for free to save up to 100 calculations per workspace, with access from any device when logged in.
+Yes.
+Your calculation history is saved automatically.
+As a guest you can keep up to 50 calculations per workspace on your device.
+Sign in for free to keep up to 100 per workspace and access them from any device.

-Absolutely!
-The Wire Gauge Calculator is completely free with no sign-up required.
-Create a free account to unlock additional features like more calculation history, multiple workspaces, and the ability to access your saved data from any device.
+Yes.
+The Wire Gauge Calculator is free to use with no sign-up required.
+A free account adds more calculation history, multiple workspaces, and access to your saved data from any device.

 CalcTrail is a comprehensive free online calculator platform offering a comprehensive collection of specialized calculators for finance, health, academics, engineering, AI tools, and more.
 All calculators are free to use with no sign-up required.
 Create an account to save your work, access unlimited calculation history, workspace management, and custom variables.